sailing

 Three 4-hour or two 6-hour days on a Harbor 20

-Course Price and Scheduling
+Course Price and scheduling

-Private Course 3 Students: $1725 total.
-A private course for you and two people who you know, based on your schedule.
-Click here to tell us when you would like to start.
+A private course for you and 1, 2 or 3 other people you know, based on your schedule.

 Information about the Course